Need help? Contact us or call us on

 • £1000s – Technical File & Compliance Audits: Costs for periodic independent audits of companies’ own documents, in line with compliance best-practice, typically charged at between £200-£500 per hour/per product (regular/ongoing)

-Class I Special Function (measuring, sterile or reusable) , all Class II-and-above devices, self-test IVDs, IVDs included in Annex II list B, and IVDs included in Annex II list A are “3rd-party-assessed”; a manufacturer must obtain and maintain an EC or UKCA Certificate, through a a UK Approved Body (UK AB; designated by MHRA) or EU Notified Body (EU NB; designated by a European Member State) – independent companies appointed under law by a relevant national authority – to, which provide 3rd-party technical and compliance assessment.
-Provided a product remains “substantially unchanged” in design, purpose, or application, a certificate lasts for a set period of time (e.g. 3-5 years), after which 3rd-party re-certification must take place to verify continued conformity.
-As of 2022/23, the costs for placing a Class I Special Function, Class II-and-above device, self-test IVD, IVD included in Annex II list B, or IVD included in Annex II list A on the UK market (exclusive of companies’ own regulatory/compliance staff overheads) might be estimated as follows:
+Class I special function (measuring, sterile or reusable), all class II and above devices, self-test IVDs, IVDs included in Annex II list B, and IVDs included in Annex II list A are “3rd party assessed”; a manufacturer must obtain and maintain a CE or UKCA certificate through an EU Notified Body (NB) designated by an EU Member State or UK Approved Body (AB) designated by MHRA.
+EU NBs and UK ABs are independent companies appointed under law by a relevant national authority which provide 3rd party technical and compliance assessment.
+Provided a product remains “substantially unchanged” in design, purpose, or application, a certificate lasts for a set period of time (e.g. 3-5 years), after which 3rd party re-certification must take place to verify continued conformity.

-• £1000s-to-£10000s – Product Development: These vary highly from company-to-company and product-to-product; they are sunk costs, irrecoverable until/unless a product reaches the market and achieves success (up-front/one-off)
+• £1000s-to-£10000s – Product Development: These vary highly from company-to-company and product-to-product; they are sunk costs, irrecoverable until/unless a product reaches the market and achieves success (up-front/one-off).

-• £1000s-to-£10000s – 3rd-Party Certification (Initial): Costs for 3rd-party technical and compliance assessment to obtain an EC or UKCA Certificate, typically charged at between £200-£500 per hour/per product (up-front/one-off)
+• £1000s-to-£10000s – 3rd Party Certification (Initial): Costs for 3rd-party technical and compliance assessment to obtain an EC or UKCA Certificate, typically charged at between £200-£500 per hour/per product (up-front/one-off).

-• £1000s – 3rd-Party Re-Certification (Ongoing): Costs for 3rd-party technical and compliance assessment to renew an EC or UKCA Certificate, typically charged at between £200-£500 per hour/per product (regular/ongoing)
+• £1000s – 3rd Party Re-Certification (Ongoing): Costs for 3rd-party technical and compliance assessment to renew an EC or UKCA Certificate, typically charged at between £200-£500 per hour/per product (regular/ongoing).

 1. UK medical device law – Current picture